jpchip/giveaway-grabber/README.md

 # giveaway-grabber 🎁

+# NOTE: In the last few weeks/days, Amazon refactored their giveaway site and totally broke the giveaway-grabber (see https://github.com/jpchip/giveaway-grabber/issues/15).
+I will update readme when I get around to refactoring for the new site.

 This script will loop through all the [Amazon giveaways](https://www.amazon.com/ga/giveaways/) and try to submit entries for them.

 Wanted a reason to experiment with [Puppeteer](https://github.com/GoogleChrome/puppeteer), so here goes.